Updated: Jul 7

 What do you think of the healthcare system in the country?
-For one, we are sure you would tell it’s far from ideal.
-And it is so- there is so much that we need to work on to bring uniformity to healthcare and ensuring proper medical attention to all.
+For one, we are sure you would tell it's far from ideal.
+And it is so- there is so much that we need to work on to bring uniformity to healthcare and ensure proper medical attention to all.

 And yet, we have so much going on in the healthcare scene that, at times, it does get confusing!